chuangcaleb/obsidian-image-optimizer/README.md

 - Image transformation (other than compression)
 - Create responsive variants (e.g. creating duplicate files at 64x64, 256x256, etc.)

+## Use Case

+I use Obsidian to author blog posts.
+I store images in a directory, which is synced to a S3 bucket, which in turn exposes a URL resource on a page of my blog site.

+I want to upload pre-compressed images, ready for the web, even before uploading the images to the cloud (this saves on expensive network egress AND takes less space on your storage!).
+Files already slugified on the bucket, means that the CDN doesn't need to preprocess further.
+Then, appending a hash (based on content) allows the cache busting strategy.

+I will also use this plugin to compress the images that I'm not exposing to the public web.
+Compressing your images by default is virtually always good.
+Takes up less space in your device storage and during cloud sync.

 ## Disclaimer

 This plugin uses a technical workaround for image compression.
 You will need minor tech literacy to get the plugin to work.

 Also goes to say.
 Only use this plugin if you know what you're doing.
 You will involve a custom script, so please don't blindly copy-paste arbitrary untrusted code and execute it.

-This plugin is also DESTRUCTIVE, since it deletes the unoptimized file after the optimized version is created.
+This plugin is also DESTRUCTIVE, since it deletes your original unoptimized file after the optimized version is created.
 Do not use without reliable backup (or unless you know what you're doing).

 I threw this plugin together sloppily for my personal use case.
 I don't bother to make it airtight.
 Please try it out first on an empty vault, and then still use with reasonable caution.